From Intermediate to Advanced — 5 Wildlife Photography Tips

 5. SEEK OUT natural framings

 One of the most important skills you can look to develop as a wildlife photographer — or any photographer, for that matter —is how to organize multiple elements within a scene to create an engaging and cohesive image.
-This might seem like an extremely obvious or elementary point, but the reality is, for wildlife photographers shooting with a 600mm lens, the world is narrowed down to little more than 3° field of view.
+This might seem like an extremely obvious or elementary point, but the reality is, for wildlife photographers shooting with a 600mm lens, the world is narrowed down to little more than a 3° field of view.
 Not only that, it also eliminates focus from all but a very narrow sliver of the scene.
 In short, by taking away much of what we see with our eyes, it generally simplifies a scene quite dramatically.
 As not to skip over the benefits of these exact points, this is what allows us to close in on distant subjects, and isolate them from what might otherwise be distracting surroundings.
 However, what I’ve found this often leads to for many photographers, is inexperience or disinterest with learning to organize more complex scenes.
 The result can sometimes be sterile photographs, lacking in much uniqueness or visual interest outside of their main subject; certainly not a problem for some species that deserve the spotlight, but for others, maybe not so much.

 Wildlife are often found in complex environments, and even in the simplest of landscapes, the power of telephoto lenses can reveal a surprising amount of inconsistencies.
-While branches, boulder, tree trunks, and foliage can be lamented for cluttering up a scene, all the same, they can be embraced as potential artistic elements.
+While branches, boulders, tree trunks, and foliage can be lamented for cluttering up a scene, all the same, they can be embraced as potential artistic elements.

 A great exercise I recommend to all wildlife photographers hoping to elevate their work, is occasionally photographing with a much shorter lens than you would typically use — it doesn’t even have to be your normal subject matter either.
 Suddenly seeing the world through a wider angle of view, without the crutch of the heavy compression of super-telephotos, can make things challenging, but often very beneficial.
 Upon switching back to longer focal length, you should find an improvement in your eye for balance within an image, and your ability to arrange elements in a more thoughtful way.